Efran Films is an Emmy-winning production company that creates quality films for television and digital release.

 Brandon Kieffer is an Emmy award-winning editor with over 12 years in the industry.
 When not editing he tends to be shooting imaginary weapons, thinking about having ideas, or doing the NYT crossword puzzle while simultaneously letting subway goers know when they’re being rude (which is almost always).
 He is currently human.

-Benita Alexander hails from Perth, Australia, 11,613 miles away.
+Benita Alexander hails from Perth, Australia.
 She traded the land down under for sweeping views of NYC from a Brooklyn high-rise.
-An established producer, writer and director, she’s been honored with numerous awards, including two Emmys, the Alfred I. duPont-Columbia, and Edward R. Murrow.
-When she isn’t busy being a journalist and mom, the most likely place to find her is doing Salsa spins on the dance floor.
+An established producer, writer and director, she’s been honored with numerous awards, including two Emmys, the Alfred I. duPont-Columbia, and an Edward R. Murrow.
+When she isn’t busy being a journalist and mom, she’s doing Salsa spins on the dance floor.

-Laura’s been rocking that production life since 2006.
+Laura Utt has been rocking that production life since 2006.
 Shortly after graduating high school, she worked on the Friday Night Lights pilot (NBC).
-In college, she spent her summers working as a production assistant for feature films while studying Film & Television at the University of Texas at Austin.
-In January 2011, after receiving her bachelor’s degree, she moved to New York City and spent 48 hours walking into every television station, determined to find a job at a network.
+In college, she studied Film & Television at the University of Texas at Austin and spent her summers working as a production assistant for feature films.
+After receiving her bachelor’s degree, she moved to New York City and spent 48 hours walking into every television station, determined to find a job at a network.
 On her third day, she started her career at CBS News.
 Since then, she’s worked on everything from morning news, to daytime talk shows and independent doc series.
 In her free time, you can find her trying a new restaurant once a week as she explores the city’s culinary scene.

-As a creative video thinker, Eileen Cohen has been cutting stories for the past 10 years.
-She has created content for the big and small guys: VICE, HBO, VICE News, Yahoo News, and loves an independent project.
+Eileen Cohen is a creative video thinker who has been cutting stories for 10 years.
+She has created content for the big and small guys including: VICE, HBO, VICE News, Yahoo News, and loves an independent project.
 She has since buckled down at Efran Films working on client based content including Flipboard’s “ASPIREist”, Forbes’ “The Great Rewrite”, and Discovery’s “IDNOW.”
 In her spare time she likes projecting her video art onto New York City buildings.

 Andreina Velazquez is a human.
 When she isn’t busy being a human, she enjoys astral projecting in full lotus.
 Her humanity is very real to her and her fellow human beings.
 When she was a modest ten years old, she learned that not everything is what it seems.
 From that day on, she dedicated her life to mastering the art of illusion.